"Welcome back to the Isle of the Eye!"

 "Yes."

-"Then I would say your mission was a success," Pol said.
+"Then I would say your mission was a success," Pol commented.
 He handed her a glass filled with mushroom mead.
 "On the house."

 "A Rirorni giving away free drinks?"
 My‑re asked in curiosity.

-Pointing with his chin to an empty, over-sized table and chairs, Pol said, "The Shews haven't been around for some time.
+Pointing with his chin to an empty, oversized table and chairs, Pol said, "The Shews haven't been around for some time.
 I have cases of the stuff out back.
-With them gone it seems it's only ordered on dares, when a bet needs to be settled, or something along those lines," Pol said waving dismissively to his clientele.
+With them gone, it seems it's only ordered on dares or when a bet needs to be settled or something along those lines," Pol explained, waving dismissively to his clientele.

-Snorting in amusement, My-re retrieved the rounded glass and studied the brownish liquid for a moment.
+Snorting in amusement, My‑re retrieved the rounded glass and studied the brownish liquid momentarily.
 She sipped.
-The burnt, smoky cork taste took her breath away as it warmed her stomach.
+The burnt, smoky cork taste took her breath away and warmed her stomach.
 It even took the edge off from her shoulder.
 "Wow, that's smooth."

-There was a flurry of movement out of the corner of her eye.
-My-re noticed the gladiator Anusha running around delivering orders and quickly clearing tables.
+My‑re caught a flurry of movement out of the corner of her eye.
+She noticed Anusha running around delivering orders and quickly clearing tables.
 "How's she doing since I left?"

 Shrugging, Pol said, "She constantly complains about needing more help, takes long breaks, and threatens to quit about every two weeks."

-"So, it's the same as when I worked for you?"
-My-re asked.
+"So, it's the same as when I worked for you," My‑re commented.

 "Yup, it's like you never left," Pol replied, knocking twice on the counter and rising to leave.
 "If you want your old job back, it's yours."